Help & support

 If you had/have financial planning arrangements in place with a Count Financial adviser, your arrangements won’t change, and you don’t need to take any action.

-For more information about the Fees for no Service remediation program, download our Customer Remediation FAQ or contact us.
+For more information about the FFNS remediation program, download our Frequently Asked Questions or contact us using the below details:

-Some customers may have been negatively affected by the actions of certain financial advisers aligned to CBA.
+Some customers may have been impacted by the advice provided by certain financial advisers aligned to the Bank.
 The Quality of Advice Remediation program is working to identify and contact these customers, assess their circumstances, and provide fair remediation where there is evidence of inappropriate financial advice.
-We’re committed to restoring affected customers to the position they would have been in had they received appropriate advice at the time.
+We’re committed to restoring affected customers to the position they would’ve been in had they received appropriate advice at the time.

-If you would like more information about the Quality of Advice remediation program, please get in touch with us.
+If you’d like more information about the Quality of Advice remediation program, please contact us using the below details: